PurdueCAM2Project/HELPSweb/source/people.rst

 general-purpose object detection using datasets with many (hundreds) categories of objects (such as humans, dogs, vehicles, furniture, buildings, etc.).
 For many applications, however, the number of possible objects can be limited.
 For example, inside an airport terminal, elephants or eagles are not expected.
-This project will use *computer graphics* to synthesize images and videos of these scenarios.
-The synthesized data is used to train computer vision running on embedded systems.
+This project will use **computer graphics** to synthesize images and videos of these scenarios.
+The synthesized data is used to train computer vision running on embedded systems (also called **edge devices**).
+Doing so can reduce network traffic and make the system more scalable.
+Moreover, sensitive information (such as human faces) may be detected and protected before the data leaves the cameras.

 Crowdsourcing
 ^^^^^^^^^^^^^